 You’ll be taken to a front-end visual translation interface.
 From here you can navigate to the page containing your image with text.

-Simply hover over the image and click the icon to replace it with a different image containing the text in Spanish.
+Simply hover over the image and click the pencil icon to replace it with a different image containing the text in Spanish.

 In our case we have a blog post focusing on “Saving the trees”, that includes an image with text.
-After clicking the icon, in the translation sidebar you can upload or select a different image source for the Spanish version.
+After clicking the pencil icon, in the translation sidebar you can upload or select a different image source for the Spanish version.

 You can also select the image by name from Translation sidebar, locating it in the drop-down of strings under Images option group.